-- Authorized representative of the agencies must print out, sign, and date the following: - o Assurances and Certifications - o Terms and Conditions - o Certification Regarding Debarment and Suspension - By signing and returning with the grant, the authorized representative indicates they have read and certify compliance with all terms and conditions of the Workforce Innovation and Opportunity Act (WIOA), Title II: Adult Education and Family Literacy Act (AEFLA) program as a condition of funding.
+- Authorized representative of the agencies must print out, sign, and date the following: - Assurances and Certifications - o Terms and Conditions - Certification Regarding Debarment and Suspension - By signing and returning with the application the authorized representative indicates they have read and certify compliance with all terms and conditions of the WIOA Title II AEFLA program as a condition of funding.
 Furthermore, they fully comply with applicable state and federal rules and regulations governing this grant.